 St. George Felony Attorney

 As your St. George felony attorney, I am prepared to aggressively fight to protect your rights.
 I have over 33 years of criminal defense experience and have handled more than 100 jury trials.
 I can put my extensive legal defense knowledge and skill to work for you.
-As a felony attorney in St. George, I can evaluate the criminal charges and evidence against you, help you prepare a defense strategy, attempt to reduce the felony charges or lighten your sentence, and clear your name.
+As a felony attorney, I can evaluate the criminal charges and evidence against you, help you prepare a defense strategy, attempt to reduce the felony charges or lighten your sentence, and clear your name.

 With every case I take on, I work to provide compassionate and personalized legal criminal defense representation tailored to your unique legal needs.

 In the state of Utah, felonies are classified according to degree.
 The classes include third-degree felonies, second-degree felonies, first-degree felonies, and capital felonies.
 Each class of felony carries its own set of consequences, with penalties escalating in severity according to the severity of the charge.
 The higher the degree of felony, the harsher penalties you are likely to face.